snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 # Data operations

-Snaplet has four operations for customizing the data in a snapshot:
+Snaplet has four operations for manipulating the data in a snapshot:
-- **Transform:** Make existing data suitable for development
+- **Transform:** Make existing data safe and suitable for development by transforming personally identifiable data
 - **Exclude:** Ignore data in specific tables
 - **Reduce (Subset):** Capture a subset of data whilst keeping referential integrity intact
 - **Generate:** Seed values when you don't have any data

 These operations are defined as code via config files and JavaScript functions.
-This gives a team of developers control over the shape and needs of their data and introduces a _"gitops style workflow."_
+This gives a development team control over the shape of their data, and introduces a _"gitops style workflow"_ for database snapshot management.

-In this guide we're going to focus on transforming data.
+In this guide we're going to focus on transforming and excluding data.

 ## Transforming data

 In the previous step Snaplet generated a `.snaplet/transform.ts` file, where it identified columns that may contain personally identifiable information (PII), and associated a JavaScript function to those columns so that the values in the snasphot are anonymized.

 The JavaScript functions are mapped to the structure of your database.
 As an example, if you have a `User` table with an `email` column you can transform the original value to a new one with the following: